 Sheri has been working in the bookkeeping field for over 25 years, and she has had experience working in a variety of different organizations and companies.
 We have met with Sheri to find out more about her career journey as a Bookkeeper.

 During my high school years, I was not certain about pursuing bookkeeping, but I knew I would be good at it.
 The truth is, I started with accounting and bookkeeping tools early on, when I was a little kid.
 I remember my mom used to bring work home with her, and I would help her out – that was probably my first exposure.

 I decided to take accounting courses after high school, and after graduating, my very first full-time job was doing payroll: I was working at a company with about 500 employees that I was doing weekly payroll for.
 I was enjoying it, so I also continued accounting courses in college.

 As I continued to learn, I advanced through different positions and doing more accounting work: I went from doing accounts payable, to payroll, to receivable – I basically went through all the positions.
 Gradually, I also started backing up the accountant when she was on vacation.

 Throughout my career, I have also done temporary work, which I really enjoyed, as it gave me an opportunity to see how many different companies work.
 I got much of my experience and knowledge from working in the field.
-At the same time, I knew that education was essential to be successful in accounting and bookkeeping, so I also obtained the CPB (Certified Professional Bookkeeper) certification, even though it is not currently mandatory in Canada.
+At the same time, I knew that education was essential to be successful in accounting and bookkeeping, so I also obtained the Bookkeeping certification, even though it is not currently mandatory in Canada.